goatslacker/alt/docs/createStore.md

 ## StoreModel#preventDefault

-Rather than returning false to suppress a change event from your store you may call this method and the change event will not happen.
+You may call this method in order to suppress a change event from being pushed.
+Alternatively, you can just return `false` from your action handler in your store.

 ## StoreModel#observe